-- 3. Position the lower two mount pads in the correct position and mark for trimming so that the pads fit along the curved bottom outside corners of the firewall inside the overhanging fuselage skin.. - 4.
+- 1. Position the upper two mount pads in the correct position and mark for trimming so that the pads fit along the curved bottom outside corners of the firewall.
+The mount pads should fit inside the overhanging fuselage skin. - 2.
+Now check the lower pads for fit.
+The holes in the mount should line up with the holes in the firewall.
+Mark the pads for trimming if necessary. - 3.
 Remove mount from firewall and trim off excess lower pad material.
-See photos 3 and 4.
+See photos 2 and 3.